ivangfr/keycloak-clustered/README.md

 |**DIST_CACHE_OWNERS** _(1)_|Specify number of distributed cache owners for handling user sessions (optional, default is `1`)|

 _(1)_ For more information check [Replication and Failover](https://www.keycloak.org/docs/latest/server_installation/index.html#replication-and-failover) in Keycloak Documentation

+## JDBC_PING

+This docker image uses the discovery protocol [`JDBC_PING`](https://developer.jboss.org/wiki/JDBCPING) to find `keycloak-clustered` instances in a network.
+The discovery protocol simply uses a single table in `keycloak` database called `JGROUPSPING`.
+As soon as a `keycloak-clustered` instance starts, a record referencing to it is inserted in `JGROUPSPING` table.
+It is through this table that the instances `ping` each other.

 ## Start Environment